 i Employment relationship

-There are certain minimum requirements regarding the content of an employment agreement.
-According to Section 14-6 of the WEA, an employment contract must state factors of major significance for the employment relationship, including the identity of the parties, the place of work, a description of the work or the employee's title, post or category of work, the commencement date, provisions relating to a probationary period (if relevant), the employee's right to holiday and holiday allowance, the notice period, salary, duration and disposition of the daily and weekly working hours, the length of breaks, information regarding applicable collective bargaining agreements, and, if the employment is of a temporary nature, the expected duration of the employment relationship and the basis for the appointment.
+There are certain minimum requirements regarding the content of an employment contract.
+According to Section 14-6 of the WEA, it must state factors of major significance for the employment relationship, including the identity of the parties, the place of work, a description of the work or the employee's title, post or category of work, the commencement date, provisions relating to a probationary period (if relevant), the employee's right to holiday and holiday allowance, the notice period, salary, duration and disposition of the daily and weekly working hours, the length of breaks, information regarding applicable collective bargaining agreements and, if the employment is temporary, the expected duration of the employment relationship and the basis for the appointment.

 The employer may make unilateral changes to the employment relationship subject to the management prerogative; however, this prerogative is not unlimited.
 According to case law, the scope of the employer's management prerogative will depend on a holistic assessment of, among other things, the employment agreement, the employee's job description, the circumstances surrounding the appointment, customs within the industry and practice in the employment relationship in question, in addition to any limitations under applicable legislation, regulations or CBAs.
 The management prerogative is also limited by principles of objectivity, as well as procedure.

-If changes are considered to be outside the scope of the management prerogative, they may be implemented either based on consent or by giving a 'variation dismissal' (a formal dismissal with notice according to the WEA, combined with a new offer of employment on revised terms).
-As a variation dismissal formally is an ordinary dismissal, all the procedural rules and formal requirements for dismissal in Chapter 15 of the WEA must be followed.
+If changes are considered to be outside the scope of the management prerogative, they may be implemented either based on consent or by giving a variation dismissal (i.e., a formal dismissal with notice according to the WEA, combined with a new offer of employment on revised terms).
+As a variation dismissal is formally an ordinary dismissal, all the procedural rules and formal requirements for dismissal in Chapter 15 of the WEA must be followed.

 An employee shall, as a main rule, be hired on a permanent basis.
 However, a fixed-term contract may be agreed in certain circumstances, mainly when the work is of a temporary nature or for work as a temporary replacement for another person or persons.

-Maximum periods of temporary employments are three or four years, depending on the basis for the temporary employment.
+The maximum possible periods of temporary employment are three or four years, depending on the basis for the temporary employment.